Decentralized-ID/decentralized-id.github.io/_posts/organizations/2019-03-09-sovrin-foundation.md

 ## [Sovrin Stewards](https://sovrin.org/stewards/)

-The Sovrin ledger is operated by Stewards, trusted organizations within the ecosystem who have agreed to abide by the requirements in the [Sovrin Trust Framework](https://sovrin.org/library/sovrin-governance-framework/) and are responsible for operation the nodes that maintain the Sovrin distributed ledger.
+> The Sovrin ledger is operated by Stewards, trusted organizations within the ecosystem who have agreed to abide by the requirements in the [Sovrin Trust Framework](https://sovrin.org/library/sovrin-governance-framework/) and are responsible for operation the nodes that maintain the Sovrin distributed ledger.
+>

-Stewards also, as a group, accept or reject any changes to the ledger-specific portions of the Sovrin open source code by virtue of that role.
+> Stewards also, as a group, accept or reject any changes to the ledger-specific portions of the Sovrin open source code by virtue of that role.
 They thus provide a counterbalance to the Sovrin architects who maintain the Indy code base.

 * [Steward Agreement](https://sovrin.org/library/steward-agreement/)
   > The current agreement in force between the Sovrin Foundation and the trusted organizations operating validator nodes on the Sovrin network.**The new Sovrin Steward Agreement is now in public review—[see this page](https://sovrin.org/sovrin-governance-framework/).**The current Sovrin Steward Agreement was published on 28 Jun 2017.

-## Sovrin Stewards
+### The Stewards
 * [ABSA Group (Barclays Africa)](https://www.absa.africa/absaafrica/) Johannesburg
   > The African financial services group that aims to be the pride of the continent, by offering a range of retail, business, corporate and investment, and wealth management solutions and ensuring a positive impact in all the countries where we operate.
 * [AyanWorks](https://www.ayanworks.com/) Pune